Andyplus1/ConMo/README.md

 python run_resizeorreposition.py --config_path configs/reposition_resize/guidance_config_resize.yaml
 ```

+If the variables `resize` and `reposition` in the config variable are set to `true`, it means that the corresponding operations should be carried out.
+The variables `w_rescale` and `h_rescale` are lists that match the length of `mask_path`, indicating the scaling ratios horizontally and vertically for each subject; `w_ratio` and `h_ratio` belong to the range (0, 1), representing the relative horizontal and vertical movement distances with respect to the entire image.

 For selective transferring motions from the original video / transferring only the camera motion, run the following command:
 ```
 #  For selective transferring